neyhuansikoko/warranty-logger/README.md

 An app to log warranty.

 Features:
-- Expiration date tracking and remainder
+- Expiration date tracking and reminder
 - Setting image for each warranty
 - Search and sort feature